BII-Lab/DNS-layer-Fragmentation/README.md

 	go get github.com/miekg/dns
 	go build github.com/miekg/dns

-Then you can compile the code in this repository by:
+Then you can get the code in this repository by:

 	go get github.com/BII-Lab/DNS-layer-Fragmentation
-	go build github.com/BII-Lab/DNS-layer-Fragmentation/ClientProxy
-	go build github.com/BII-Lab/DNS-layer-Fragmentation/ServerProxy

 Server Installation
 -------------------